Forest with trees

 Basic Qualifications

-1. A valid occupational safety card (managed by TTK, Swedish SSG Entre, SSG Contractor Safety Finland)
+1. A valid occupational safety card (managed by TTK, Swedish SSG Entre, SSG Contractor Safety Finland safety training according to standard PSK 6803).

 2. Stora Enso's general safety induction (valid for 1 year).